svtk/AtomicKotlinCourse/Programming Basics/The in Keyword/Exercise 2/task.md

 ## The `in` Keyword (#2)

-Rewrite the function that sums only even numbers up to a given number using `step`.
+Use `step` to rewrite the function that sums only even numbers up to a given number.